xtext/xtext-gradle-plugin/xtend.md

 - Incrementally compiles Xtend sources to Java
 - Enhances Java classes with Xtend debug information
 - Integrates seamlessly with the [Xtext Builder](xtext-builder.html) plugin and other Xtext languages
-- Supports both normal Java projects and the new Android build system
 - Hooks into 'gradle eclipse', so the Xtend compiler is configured for your project when you import it into Eclipse

 Options